 This is because it is made up of a large number of images, food items and categories, making it a very good starting point for anyone who would want to classify a larger number of categories.

-Seven out of the nine data sets also had multiple number of labels for each image, this means that if there where two food items in a single image, there would be a label representing both these items for the same image.
+Seven out of the nine data sets also had multiple number of labels for each image, this means that if there were two food items in a single image, there would be a label representing both these items for the same image.
 Unlike the Food 101 [11] and Food 50 [12], the data sets only offered single labels per image which might not be adequate if one would like to test his concept on multiple items in one image.

-A feature which only the UNIMIB2016 [13] data set offered was the ready made data annotations.
+A feature which only the UNIMIB2016 [13] data set offered was the ready-made data annotations.
 These annotations were created in a COCO format [14] where each food item had a Bounding Box and its Segmentation.
 This would be of great help because it would not require for and individual to annotate each image one by one, thus resulting in data set which would require less preparation.
-Below one can find a list of food image data-sets which have been analyzed, while also giving some important information on each table in tabular form.
+Below one can find a list of food image datasets which have been analyzed, while also giving some important information on each table in tabular form.

 1) Food 101, [11]